botirk38/zeropool/README.md

 ZeroPool prioritizes both safety and security:

-### Memory Zeroing
+### Memory Management

-- All buffers are explicitly zeroed when returned to the pool using `fill(0)`
-- All buffers are zeroed when allocated from the pool using `resize(size, 0)`
+- Buffers are not zeroed by default for maximum performance
-- Prevents information leakage between different buffer users
+- Users should manually zero buffers if information leakage prevention is required
-- Safe for processing sensitive data (credentials, encryption keys, PII)
+- Suitable for performance-critical applications where security is handled at higher layers

 ### Safe Rust